AsaraSenaratne/GUIDANE/README.md

 ## Folder structure of the project
 Assets folder - this folder contains the datasets used for analysis.
-Results folder - all the plots, pickle files and CSV files that are generated as a result of program execution will be stored in this folder.
+Results folder - this folder gets created at program execution.
+All the plots, pickle files and CSV files that are generated as a result of program execution will be stored in this folder.
 Source folder - source code files are within this folder.
 Other files:
 * LICENSE - contains information of the license under which this project is available.